colemickens/platform2-sommelier/chromeos-config/README.md

                 that we should re-sign and generate a read-write firmware image.
                 This replaces the `CROS_FIRMWARE_BUILD_MAIN_RW_IMAGE` ebuild
                 variable.
+            +   `shares`(optional): Phandle pointing to the firmware to use for this model.
+This is a list with a single phandle, pointing to the firmware node of another model.
+The presense of this property indicates that this model does not have separate firmware although it may have its own keyset.
+This property is used to share firmware across multiple models where hardware differences are small and we can detect the model from board ID pins.
         *   `powerd_prefs` (optional): Name of a subdirectory under the powerd model_specific prefs directory where model-specific prefs files are stored.